 The first step is to download the JOSSO distribution.

 To download the latest JOSSO Community Edition release, go to: https://sourceforge.net/projects/josso/files/latest/download?source=files

 To request a trial version of the JOSSO Enterprise Edition, use this link: http://www.atricore.com/get-started .
 Follow the instructions to enable your JOSSO Enterprise Edition installation.

-After downloading the self-extracting installer, run it and start JOSSO by running the "atricore" command located within the "bin" directory, relative to the chosen installation directory.
+Upon successfully completing the installation, start JOSSO Community Edition by running the "atricore" command located within the "bin" directory, relative to the chosen installation directory.